 Our beloved husband, father and grandfather, Raymond “Pete” Hollomon, 85, was welcomed home on May 12, 2026, surrounded by his loving family.
 The only child of Ray and Farrie Hollomon, Raymond was born at home, April 20th, 1941, in Lee’s Summit, Missouri.
 His father walked over a mile during a freak snow storm in order to guide the doctor’s buggy to their house.

 In 1965, Raymond was united in marriage with Consuelo “Connie” Rodriguez.
 Their marriage of over 60 years welcomed three children.
-In 1967, Raymond started his new career at TWA and the family settled in the Northland area of Kansas City.
+In 1967, Raymond started his new career at TWA, as an airplane mechanic and the family settled in the Northland area of Kansas City.
 Raymond retired from TWA/American Airlines after 38 years.

-Raymond was the kind of man who talked the talk and walked the walk.
+Raymond was the kind of man who “talked the talk and walked the walk”.
 His word was his bond.
-He was from the Silent Generation.
-He was not silent.
-You always knew where you stood with him.
-The most loyal friend a guy could have.
+While he was from the Silent Generation, he was not silent.
+You always knew where you stood with him, and he was the most loyal friend you could have.
 If he liked or loved you, he’d fight a grizzly for you.

-He is survived by his wife, Connie; son, Brian (Kelly) Hollomon; and daughters Christina Hollomon and Julie Hollomon; grandchildren, Amanda (Jacob) Ellett, and Hunter Hollomon.
+He is survived by his wife, Connie; son, Brian (Kelly) Hollomon; daughters, Christina Hollomon and Julie Hollomon; and grandchildren, Amanda (Jacob) Ellett, and Hunter Hollomon.
+Raymond was a parishioner of St. Gabriel the Archangel Catholic Parish.

 Visitation will be held at White Chapel Funeral Home, 6600 NE Antioch Rd, Gladstone, MO 64119, on Monday, May 18, 2026, at 1:00 pm.
 A Funeral Service will follow at White Chapel Funeral Home, 6600 NE Antioch Rd, Gladstone, MO at 2:00 pm.
 A Graveside Service With Military Honors will take place at White Chapel Cemetery, 6600 NE Antioch Rd, Gladstone, MO 64119, on May 18, 2026, at 3:00 pm.